-Level 1

-National Certificate of Educational Achievement Level 1
+Level 1 - National certificate of Educational Achievement Level 1

-For a student to be awarded NCEA Level 1, they must achieve 60 Credits at Level 1 or higher.
-Additionally, students must attain the 20-credit corequisite for Literacy and Numeracy (10 credits each).
+For a student to be awarded NCEA Level 1, they must achieve 60 credits at Level 1 or higher.
+Students at James Hargest College do not sit a full Level 1 course, so Level 1 may be achieved when a student has 60 Level 1 and Level 2 credits in total.

+Additionally, students must attain the 20 credits for the corequisite assessments for Literacy and Numeracy (10 credits each).
 This can be attained in Year 10.

-Level 2

-National Certificate of Educational Achievement Level 2
+Level 2 - National certificate of Educational Achievement Level 2

-For a student to be awarded NCEA Level 2, they must achieve 60 Credits at Level 2 or higher.
-Additionally, the Level 1 corequisite requirement for Literacy and Numeracy must be met.
-This may have been met by attaining 10 Literacy and Numeracy credits in approved standards prior to 2024.
+For a student to be awarded NCEA Level 2, they must achieve 60 credits at Level 2 or higher.
+Additionally, students must attain the 20 credits for the corequisite assessments for Literacy and Numeracy (10 credits each).
+This can be attained in Year 10 or Year 11.

-Level 3

-National Certificate of Educational Achievement Level 3
+Level 3 - National certificate of Educational Achievement Level 3

-For a student to be awarded NCEA Level 3, they must achieve 60 Credits at Level 3 or higher.
-Additionally, the Level 1 corequisite for Literacy and Numeracy must be met.
-This may have been met by attaining 10 Literacy and Numeracy credits in approved standards prior to 2024.
+For a student to be awarded NCEA Level 3, they must achieve 60 credits at Level 3 or higher.
+Additionally, students must attain the 20 credits for the corequisite assessments for Literacy and Numeracy (10 credits each).
+This may have been met by attaining 10 Literacy and 10 Numeracy credits in approved standards prior to 2025.

-MINIMUM UNIVERSITY ENTRANCE 2024
+MINIMUM UNIVERSITY ENTRANCE 2025/2026

-National Certificate of Educational Achievement Level 3 (60 credits).
-14 Credits at Level 3 in each of three approved subjects.
-(Must achieve 60 credits at Level 3 and have attained Literacy (Level 2) and Numeracy (Level 1)).
+- National certificate of Educational Achievement Level 3 including - 14 credits at Level 3 in each of three approved subjects - Literacy (Level 2) 5 approved Reading + 5 approved Writing credits - Numeracy (Level 1) 10 approved Numeracy credits

-Each university may choose to rank students according to their Level 2 and Level 3 results depending on the numbers they have applying.
+Each university may choose to rank students according to their Level 2 and level 3 results depending on the numbers they have applying.

-Please check the university websites for their latest updates.
+Please check the university websites for theri latest updates.
 Some universities have additional criteria for specific courses.

-NB: If a reader/writer is used, the credits obtained do not count for literacy writing.
+NB: If a reader/writer is used, the credits obtained do not count for Literacy Writing.